 Re-Screening After Smoking

 Every smoking area at PHL is outside security, so a smoke break means clearing TSA again afterward.
 At a hub this size, re-screening commonly takes 20 to 45 minutes at peak times; TSA PreCheck or Clear shortens that considerably.
-The walk from far gates back to a curbside zone can run 15 to 20 minutes, so budget roughly 35 to 50 minutes for the full round trip and avoid a break unless you have ample time before boarding.
+The walk from far gates back to a curbside area can run 15 to 20 minutes, so budget roughly 35 to 50 minutes for the full round trip and avoid a break unless you have ample time before boarding.

 Summary